The Big House (tournament)

-The Big House is an annual Super Smash Bros. tournament series held in Michigan since 2011.
+The Big House was an annual Super Smash Bros. tournament series held in Michigan, with the first event taking place in 2011.
 It is considered one of the largest and most prestigious Smash Bros. tournament series alongside GENESIS, Evolution Championship Series (EVO) and Super Smash Con.
+In 2024, The Big House was put on an indefinite hiatus by the organizers.

 History

 2011–2014

 The first Big House tournament was held on October 22, 2011, on the University of Michigan campus in Ann Arbor, Michigan.
 115 entrants participated in Super Smash Bros.
 Melee singles and the event was won by Oscar "Lovage" Nilsson.
 It was an Apex 2012 qualifier.

 The second tournament was held on October 6–7, 2012 on the campus of the University of Michigan.
 The Melee event was won by Joseph "Mango" Marquez.
 Project M was won by Brian "metroid1117" Lin.

 The Big House 3 was held from October 12–13, 2013 in Ann Arbor.
 It was won by Jason "Mew2King" Zimmerman.

-The Big House 4 was held from October 4–5, 2014 in Romulus.
+The Big House 4 was held from October 4–5, 2014, in Romulus.
 It was won by Joseph "Mango" Marquez.